 The Bonds will be issued only in book-entry form initially registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository for the Bonds.
-Interest on the Bonds will be payable semi-annually on May 15 and November 15, commencing May 15, 2012 for the First Series of 2011 Bonds and on July 1 and January 1, commencing January 1, 2012 for the First Refunding Series of 2011 Bonds.
-Wells Fargo Bank, National Association, Philadelphia, Pennsylvania, is the Loan and Transfer Agent for the Bonds.
+Interest on the Bonds will be payable semi-annually on April 1 and October 1, commencing October 1, 2013.
+Manufacturers and Traders Trust Company, a New York banking corporation, Harrisburg, Pennsylvania, is the Loan and Transfer Agent for the Bonds.
 Principal of and interest and redemption premium, if any, on the Bonds are payable to Cede & Co.
 See "THE BONDS - Book-Entry Only System."

-The First Series Bonds are subject to redemption as set forth herein.
+The Bonds are subject to redemption as set forth herein.
 See "THE BONDS - Optional Redemption."
-The First Refunding Series Bonds are not subject to redemption prior to maturity.